ChanghunHyun/Self-defined_MTL/README.md

 The auxiliary tasks were generated based on the built-in labels (identity labels) provided by the original dataset.
 The auxiliary tasks were generated based on the visual or abstract characteristics of the data.
 Note that the manually generated labels may not accurately categorize each data sample.
 Especially the auxiliary tasks for Tiny ImageNet were generated with rough categorization.

+Additionally, in our follow-up research, we propose a novel perturbation generation method that leverages auxiliary tasks, and the corresponding code is included here as well.

 # Link to Data files
 https://drive.google.com/drive/folders/10FVu_ap3EeIqCQJ2UxkBrdccSAd-7rHU?usp=sharing